 What kind of plastic packaging will work for scrubs and masks?

-If Semly has access to up-to-date product data, it can better analyze whether your offer matches these kinds of queries and where visibility gaps appear.
+If Semly has access to up-to-date product data, it can better analyze whether your offer matches such queries and where visibility gaps appear.

 Product data helps with the analysis of: